learn-static/hist-320/content/6-includes.md

 {% include figure.html img="full-screen-export.png" alt="image of full screen Voyant wordcloud showing the Export icon" caption="Click on the 'Export' icon (square with arrow) in the white toolbar" %}

 - When you click on the export icon, a popup will appear with the Title "Export."
 - There are two dropdown options within the popup box: "Export View (Tools and Data)" and "Export Visualization."
-Click on "Export Visualization."
+Click on "**Export Visualization**."
 - Two options will appear below "Export Visualization": "export a PNG image of this visualization," and "export the SVG of this visualization."
 Select "export a PNG image of this visualization."
 Then click the blue "Export" button in the bottom left of the popup.

 {% include figure.html img="export-png.png" alt="image of Voyant Export popup, with 'export visualization' selected" caption="Select 'export a PNG image'" width="50%" %}